lammps/lammps/doc/src/dihedral_charmm.rst

-Note that for AMBER force fields, which use pair styles with "lj/cut", the special_bonds 1-4 scaling factor should be set to the AMBER defaults (1/2 and 5/6) and all the dihedral weighting factors (4th coeff above) must be set to 0.0.
+Note that for AMBER force fields, which use pair styles with "lj/cut", the special_bonds 1-4 scaling factor should be set to the AMBER defaults (1/2 and 5/6) and all the dihedral weighting factors (fourth coeff above) must be set to 0.0.
 In this case, you can use any pair style you wish, since the dihedral does not need any Lennard-Jones parameter information and will not compute any 1-4 non-bonded